 Olive oil, specifically extra virgin olive oil, is abundant in antioxidants and anti-inflammatory properties.
 These active compounds may help reduce the risk of chronic diseases such as heart disease and cancer .

-Firstly, make sure your oven rack to roast the nuts is positioned in the middle of the oven.
+To make turmeric spiced nuts, first make sure your oven rack to roast the nuts is positioned in the middle of the oven.
 Preheat the oven to 350 degrees Fahrenheit.

 While the oven is preheating, finely chop the fresh rosemary if you’re planning on using it.

-For a quick tutorial on chopping rosemary, follow these next steps.
+For a quick tutorial on chopping rosemary, follow these next steps:

 - Hold the sprig at the top with one hand.